Courtesy navigation

 • They’re cheap and easy to set up.
 You can set up a simple wireless network for less than £100, without help from an IT expert.

-• They're easy to expand.
-Adding extra devices to a wireless network doesn't involve extra cables or network points and extending the reach of a Wi-Fi network is relatively inexepensive.
+• They’re easier to expand.
+Adding extra computers to a wireless network doesn’t involve extra cables or network points.

 • You get extra flexibility.
-You can access the network in meeting rooms, break out areas and sometimes even outside the building.
+You can access the network in meeting rooms, break out areas – and perhaps outside your building.

 However, although wireless networks are easy to set up, they have a few drawbacks which mean they’re most often used alongside a wired network: